XiaoYee/Awesome_Efficient_LRM_Reasoning/README.md

 ## 🔔 News

 - [2025-04] We include AgentPrune, where efficient reasoning is important for agent system.
-- [2025-04] We include two benchmarks for Efficient Reasoning: MME-CoT and S1-Bench.
+- [2025-04] We include benchmarks for Efficient Reasoning: MME-CoT, S1-Bench, DUMB500.
 - [2025-04] We add Mamba Reasoning models (e.g M1) and Hybrid models (e.g Mamba-Transformer) in Efficient Reasoning during Pre-training.
 It is naturally efficient to infer.
 - [2025-04] We add a new "Model Merge" category in Efficient Reasoning during Inference.
 It is feasible to be a promising direction.
 - [2025-04] 📢 Our work is reported by both [Synced (机器之心)](https://mp.weixin.qq.com/s/JfXG93uOt_lTAs1zECsEsw) and [Zhuanzhi (专知)](https://mp.weixin.qq.com/s/VsRIB-yiKjoY2yp-kAmUNw).